IreneKilgannon/wsaa-project/README.md

 * [Visual Studio Code](https://code.visualstudio.com/)

-In Cmder or the terminal of VS code, clone the project from GitHub on your machine:
+In Cmder or the terminal of VS code, clone the project from GitHub:

     git clone https://github.com/IreneKilgannon/wsaa-project.git